qitianwu/NodeFormer/Readme.md

-## NodeFormer: A Graph Transformer for Node-Level Prediction
+## NodeFormer: A Graph Transformer with Linear Complexity

 The official implementation for "NodeFormer: A Scalable Graph Structure Learning Transformer for Node Classification" which is accepted to NeurIPS22 as a spotlight presentation.